Category Archives: f) Apologetics, & Interpretations

 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 2nd Timothy 2:15

 Work diligently to present yourself as approved by God.
 Know and understand the truth in the scriptures.
-Handle them properly with confidence, good conscience, and deliver them in humble simplicity and sincerity.
+Handle them properly with confidence and a good conscience, and deliver them in humble simplicity and sincerity.

 Be Humble